 Some firms don’t make profit maximisation as their ultimate goal.
 They seek to maximise revenue or market share.
 Seeking to increase market share and sales will lead to lower profit, but can have advantages for firms, consumers and workers.

-- Pursuing revenue maximisation may be a clever way to increase long-term profit.
+- Pursuing revenue maximisation may be a clever way to increase long-term profitability.
 By gaining market share, firms enable economies of scale, greater sales and more market share.
 Therefore, in future, they will have greater ability to increase prices.

 - Greater influence.
-Some firms are not motivated by profit, but exposure and influence in society.
+Some firms are not motivated by profit, but by exposure and influence in society.
 For example in the newspaper market, the newspaper may have a political agenda to promote.
 They may be happy to accept more political influence (due to cheap newspapers) rather than higher profit.

-By pursuing sales maximisation, the firm may have more incentive to cut costs leading to lower wages for workers, but on the other hand expansion could create new jobs.
+By pursuing sales maximisation, the firm may have more incentive to cut costs leading to lower wages for workers, but on the other hand, expansion could create new jobs.

 It depends on the industry in question.
 For some industries, profit maximisation is necessary to finance investment and development.
 In other industries, pursuing short-term profit maximisation may lead to a big loss of market share and harm the firms prospects in the long run.
 For consumers, they should benefit if firms cut prices to increase sales.
 However, if price cuts are so large that other firms are forced out of business, this could harm them in the long run.
-Also, a degree of profit may help consumers if the firm uses it to improve quality of product.
-But, there is no guarantee profit is used for re-investment.
+Also, a degree of profit may help consumers if the firm uses it to improve the quality of the product.
+But, there is no guarantee that profit is used for re-investment.